Eschatologue/CM_wiki/docs/option/feat/feat-general/hb.md

 :   You sacrifice accurary to land more powerful hits.
 Before you make a melee attack with a **:wp-prop-heavy: Heavy**{.wp} weapon with no **:d20-dis: Disadvantage**{.d20}, you can choose to impose **:d20-dis: Disadvantage**{.d20} on the attack roll.
 If the attack hits, it deals extra damage equals to two times your Strength modifier.

 **Hew**
-:   Immediately after you score a Critical Hit with a Melee weapon or reduce a creature to 0 Hit Points with one, you can make one attack with the same weapon as a **:rsc-b: Bonus Action**{ .rsc }.
+:   Immediately after you score a Critical Hit with a Melee weapon or reduce a creature to 0 Hit Points with one, you can make one attack with the same weapon as a **:rsc-b: Bonus Action**{.rsc}.

 **Alternate Version**{.inl} You can't take this feat if you already has [:option-feat-general: Great Weapon Master](phb24.md#great-weapon-master) feat